Skip to main content

 The Full Application Process

 Find MCS-certified heat pump installers at mcscertified.com.
-Get at least 3 quotes — not just for price comparison but also to evaluate their system design and heat loss calculations.
+Get at least 3 quotes.
+Compare not just price but also system design, heat loss calculations, and the installer's experience with rental properties.

-The quote should clearly state the full installation cost and then show the £7,500 grant applied, leaving your net balance.
+The quote should clearly state the full installation cost and then show the £7,500 grant applied (or £9,000 for oil/LPG from July 2026), leaving your net balance.
 You should never pay the full price and wait for a rebate.

 Once you accept the quote, your installer submits the voucher application to Ofgem on your behalf.
-Ofgem typically issues the voucher within a few weeks.
+Ofgem typically issues the voucher within 2 to 4 weeks.

-Installer completes the work and registers the installation with MCS.
-This is required for the grant to be paid.
+Installer completes the work (typically 2 to 3 days for ASHP) and registers the installation with MCS.
+This registration is required for the grant to be paid.

 You pay the installer the agreed net amount (total cost minus £7,500).
 Ofgem then pays the £7,500 grant directly to the installer.
 You are done.